pyomeca/bioptim/README.md

 The arm must reach a marker while minimizing the muscles activity and the states.
 We solve the problem using both `acados` and `ipotpt`.

+## Inverse optimal control
+In this section, you will find an example to implement inverse optimal control with `bioptim`.

+### The double_pendulum_torque_driven_IOCP.py file
+This is a basic example of a rigid double pendulum which have to circle around a fixed point.
+The movement is inspired from the motion of gymnasts on the bar apparatus.
+This example is separated in three parts:
+- The first part is the definition of the problem.
+The problem is solved with specific weightings.
+- The second part solves the problem with only one objective at a time to for the pareto front.
+- The thirs part solves the inverse optimal control problem aiming to retrieve the initial weightings.
+A the end of the example, the markers trajectories are plotted to show that the movement is the same.

 # Citing
 If you use `bioptim`, we would be grateful if you could cite it as follows:
 @article{michaud2022bioptim,